mitchell-jacobs5694/AcornsTest/README.md

 ## Run test
 Once pipenv is installed, the test can be launched using the command `pipenv run py.test test_redfin_search.py -s -vv`

+# Clean up
+Use `pipenv --rm` to remove project's virtualenv before deleting the project folder.